sujankumar/my-apps/README.md

-my-apps
+Socialnetwork
 =======

-simple facebook apps in php mysql and twitter bootstrap3
+simple socialnetwork app using php mysql and twitter bootstrap3